giaongo/HomeWeather/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Open the project in Android Studio.
+3. Create an assets folder in main, create an env file inside assets folder
+4. Contact a developer for env content
-3. Build and run the project on your Android device or emulator.
+5. Build and run the project on your Android device or emulator.
-4. Contact a developer for env file

 OR